 What Is a Concealer?

 Concealers are flesh-toned makeup products specifically designed to hide imperfections and even out your skin.
-Their high pigmentation enables them to mask blemishes, acne scars, light to moderate dark circles, sun spots, and minor redness.
-Concealers come in liquid, cream, stick, and pot forms, making them versatile for different coverage levels and finishes.
+The difference between a color corrector vs concealer is that concealers have high pigmentation to mask blemishes, acne scars, dark circles, sun spots, and redness by blending them into your natural skin tone.
+Unlike foundation, which covers larger areas lightly, concealer targets specific spots for an even complexion.

 When Should You Use Concealer?